Newton OS

-In 1993, Apple introduced a revolutionary operating system alongside their new line of personal digital assistants (PDAs) – the Newton OS.
-This operating system was specifically designed for the Newton MessagePad and eMate, and was preinstalled on all devices sold at the time of its release on August 3rd, 1993.
+In 1993, Apple revolutionized the world of personal digital assistants (PDAs) with the introduction of the Newton OS.
+This groundbreaking operating system was specifically designed for the Newton MessagePad and eMate devices, boasting efficient power usage and memory optimization.

 ReleasedAugust 3, 1993